-The concrete moisture meter has evolved, but the need to clearly assess concrete moisture conditions remains as it always has: crucial.
+The concrete moisture meter has evolved, but the need to clearly assess concrete moisture content (MC) remains as it always has: crucial.

 Concrete Moisture Constituents

 Water is a core component of any concrete mixture.
-In fact, concrete moisture measurement has become an exacting science of fitting core constituents – cement, aggregate, admixtures and water – with their intended application.
+In fact, concrete MC has become an exacting science of fitting core constituents – cement, aggregate, admixtures and water – with their intended application.

 However, professionals need concrete moisture testing in order to assess the slab’s moisture gradient, its level of MC inside the slab.
 There is approximately twice as much water in a concrete slab than is necessary for the chemical process of hydration to occur.
 This additional water is there strictly as “water of convenience” for placement and finishing.
 Once poured, concrete slabs need time to dry in order for this excess moisture to dissipate.
 Time is a key ingredient for a successful concrete drying process.

-Too often, builders use surface-based concrete moisture test results (either MVER or handheld meters) to declare that a slab is “dry” when, in fact, there may still be substantial moisture content beneath the surface.
+Too often, builders use surface-based concrete moisture test results (either MVER or handheld meters) to declare that a slab is “dry” when, in fact, there may still be substantial MC beneath the surface.
 In this context, we see that a concrete moisture meter is useful, but not entirely adequate.

 Timing Rules of Thumb

-And a concrete moisture test cannot adequately inform contractors of overall slab dryness unless the test accurately assesses moisture conditions inside the slab.
+And a concrete moisture test cannot adequately inform contractors of overall slab dryness unless the test accurately assesses MC levels inside the slab.
 Any surface concrete moisture meter provides only a superficial picture of slab dryness.
 In other words, builders need quantitative MC results.

 The Bottom Line